EEEManchester/drone_build_tutorial/4_Experiment_OnboardComputer_Pi.md

 Raspberry Pi requires an operating system (OS).
 However, The supported OSs by Raspberry Pi depend on versions.
 Raspberry Pi 4B can only support Ubuntu desktop 21.04 (Not LTS), Raspberry Pi OS, Ubuntu server 20.04 (LTS), Ubuntu Core 20, which can be found at (see [Ubuntu for Raspberry Pi](https://ubuntu.com/download/raspberry-pi)).

-## Step 2.
-Install operating systems on Raspberry Pi 4B
+## 2. Tools for installing operating systems on Raspberry Pi 4B
-**Note:** An image is provided for  Ubuntu Mate for Raspberry Pi 20.04 with ROS and mavors.
+**Note:** An image is provided for  team members that is Ubuntu Mate for Raspberry Pi 20.04 with ROS and mavors.
 Raspberry Pi Imager is officierial tool to install OS for raspberry pi boards.
 It can be downloaded from [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/).

  A Youtube video is available [here](https://youtu.be/y45hsd2AOpw).